The fine print

 Public Workshops

 The workshop fees payable for public workshops will be as advertised on our website or email communications.
-Fees will be payable on invoice using either GoCardless or via our E-Commerce service providers.
+Fees will be payable on invoice using bank transfer, GoCardless or via our E-Commerce service providers.

 Cancellation of Public Workshop Training Services

-50% of the public workshop fee(s) is payable, where cancellation is received five working days before the workshop start date.
+50% of the public workshop fee(s) is payable, where cancellation is received five working days or more before the workshop start date.

 No refund, of the total public workshop fee applies where cancellation notice is received with less than five working days’ notice.